EmreTaha/Unsupervised-Domain-Adaptation-with-BERT/README.md

 Please cite original [BERT](https://arxiv.org/abs/1810.04805) paper when using the code.

-The code based on BERT in the TF-Hub.
-BERTOptimizer.py file is modified for freezing the network partially.
+The code based on BERT in the TF-Hub. `BERTOptimizer.py` file is modified for freezing the network partially.

 ## Getting Started
-Upload ipynb file, 'BERTOptimizer.py', utils.py files to the Google Colab.
+Upload ipynb file, `BERTOptimizer.py`, `utils.py` files to Google Colab.
 The data (from Stanford) is downloaded and processed within the code

 ## Requirements
 * Python 3.6